Total stability and Auslander-Reiten theory for Dynkin quivers: Proof of main theorem in type D

-The dual of Lemma \ref{lem:ladder} implies $V\simeq \coker a_{i+k}$ (see Figure \ref{fig:parallelproof}).
-As $a_{i+k}$ is in the pyramid, so too is $\coker a_{i+k}$ again from the dual of Lemma \ref{lem:ladder}.
-We then have a path of perpendicular arrows consisting of the first $(k-1)$ terms of (\ref{eq:perppath}) that begins at $Y$ and ends at $t(a_{i+k})$ on the pyramid wall.
-This path is positive by Lemma \ref{lem:typeDperp}.
-As the arrows of the pyramid are increasing by Lemma \ref{lem:typeDpyramid}, we have $\mu(Y)<\mu(V)$.
-The see-saw property then allows us to conclude $\mu(Y) < \mu(W)$, so $\tau^k a_i$ is positive. \end{proof}
+Then the dual of Lemma \ref{lem:ladder} and associated dual ladder give a path from $s(a_{i+k})$ to $V\simeq \coker a_{i+k}$ which is entirely contained in the pyramid, thus positive by Lemma \ref{lem:typeDpyramid}.
+Having constructed a positive path from $Y$ to $V$, the see-saw property then allows us to conclude $\mu(Y) < \mu(W)$, so $\tau^k a_i$ is positive. \end{proof}